iTheresaApocalypse/IDO/Reviewer-5inD.md

       <td>14.7</td>
       <td rowspan="4">
         The results of M-Correction(BMM), DivideMix(GMM), and IDO(BMM). <br>
-        The experiment is conducted under the setting with ResNet50 <br>
-        on CIFAR-100 with Inst.
+        The experiment is conducted under the setting with ResNet50 on CIFAR-100 with Inst.
 40% noise, using AdamW, lr = 1e-3, weight_decay = 1e-5, and batch_size=64. <br>
         The experiment was performed on a single A100 80GB, repeated 5 times.
       </td>
     </tr>